cea-hpc/modules/MIGRATING.rst

       Software bar/1.0 is decommissioned, please now use bar/2.0

 When an evaluated module will soon be forbidden, a message is returned to the user to warn him/her of the near limit.
-An additionnal warning message can also be defined here with the ``--nearly-message`` option to guide users.
+An additional warning message can also be defined here with the ``--nearly-message`` option to guide users.

 .. code-block:: console